ggV1sion/Vision/README.md

 [🟦] Resolver: If someone uses antilocks or desync, it bypasses it (most of the time).

+ResolverType = {

+      Everytime = "Resolve no matter what",

+      When_velocity ok im doing this later im lazy as shit

+}

 [🟦] Shake: Makes your camera shake when you're locking on someone.

 Shake Intensity: How hard your screen is going to shake.